fimion/alex-party/posts/2020-10-26-vue-solitaire-migration-to-vue-3-the-unexpected-challenge.md

 myApp.mount('#app');
 ```

 The same thing applies to pugins, directives, and mixins.
-Anything you want to apply globally to a Vue application now needs to be applied to the application instance and not the global Vue Object.
+Anything you want to apply globally to a Vue application now needs to be applied to the application instance and not the global `Vue` object.

 In this codebase, I have multiple applications.
 Rather than manually applying multiple global components to each application, the better pattern to use is to make a function that applies the component to our app instance.